ciatph/ph-municipalities/README.md

 ## Building the Class Documentation

+The class documentation uses [JSDoc](https://jsdoc.app/) annotations where applicable in the JavaScript source codes inside the **/src** directory.
 There are two (2) options for building the class documentation.

 ### Using Docker